kfgithubde/Graph2D/Doc/API.md

 #### GetHDC (Filename)

 Plots the the ASCII-Hardcopyfile of Type 3 (Default in SDL and wX).
+Can be called as a subroutine or as a logical function.
+If invoked as a function, the result .false. means success, .true. is returned in case of an error.

 <br>

 #### ioWait (iDummy)

+Originally used to grant Tektronix 4010 Terminals sufficient time in order to execute its commands in case of "fast" Terminal connections (9600 Baud).
+Now a call to ioWait() in some enviroments forces a redraw of the window.
++ CP/M, DOS, MS-Windows: Dummyroutine
-SDL2 only: Forces a FLUSH BACKBUFFER.
++ SDL2: Forces a FLUSH BACKBUFFER.
 Rarely needed, because every change of the window and every input refreshes the window.
++ wX: Draws the graph.
+A call to ioWait() is necessary at the end of each plotting routine, which is not terminated by a call to finitt().